izinin/admincss/README.txt

  * Pepper Square Software Services Private Limited specialized in software product development and planning of Drupal powered sites.

- * Pepper Square offers complete development cycle and hosting to get you started.
+ * Pepper Square offers complete development cycle and hosting to get you start.
    Visit: https://www.peppersquare.com for more information.

  * To submit bug reports and feature suggestions, or to track changes visit: